The local welfare assistance scheme helps people who are in financial crisis. This could be due to an emergency or other event that wasn’t expected.

-- household items for people setting up a new home after a period of living in an institutional setting, or following an unforeseen, unfortunate event
+- household items for people setting up a new home after a period of living in an institutional setting.
+It could also be following an unforeseen event

-Local welfare assistance is a discretionary scheme for people with no alternative support or assistance available to meet their need.
+Local welfare assistance is a scheme for people with no other support to meet their needs.

 Who can apply

-- aged 16 or over, have no one receiving child benefit for you and not be in full time education
+- be aged 16 or over, have no one getting child benefit for you and not be in full-time education

-- You do not have enough resources to meet your immediate short-term needs
+- not have enough resources to meet your short-term needs

-- on a low household income or in receipt of one of the following benefits:
+- have low household income of less than £16,400 a year, or receive one of the following benefits:

 - Universal Credit